MeeraSharma/EE-1/docs/index.md

 [1,]                     -2.67

 ```
 The output above shows the model in terms of the first five principle components.
 We can choose the varibles based on the p-values.
-Lastly, the model based on PCA is transformed back to the original factor space, providing an intuitive understanding.
+Lastly, the model based on PCA is transformed back to the original factor space, providing us with an intuitive understanding of the model and the variables.

 #### Summary

 Models | Multivariate Regression-Variables, R2 | CV Regression-Variables, R2 | Stepwise Regression-Variables, R2| Lasso Regression-Variables, R2|PCA-Variables, R2
 -------|------------------|-----------------|-----------------|-----------------------|------
 Heating Load | RC, SA, WA, OH, GA, 0.91 | RC, SA, WA, OH, GA, 0.91 | RC, SA, WA, OH, GA, 0.92 | WA, OH, GA, GAD, 0.91| RC, SA, WA, OH, 0.88
 Cooling Load | RC, SA, WA, OH, GA, 0.89 | RC, SA, WA, OH, GA, 0.89 | RC, SA, WA, OH, GA, 0.89 | RC, WA, OH, GA, 0.88 | RC, SA, WA, OH, 0.84

-While the R-squared values found via PCA are lower than those found from other methods, the constructed model is considered to be of good quality.
+While the R-squared values found via PCA are lower than those found from other methods, the constructed model is considered to be of good quality (since R2 > 0.7)

 # Classification and Regression Trees